pandas-dev/pandas/doc/source/indexing.rst

     df3 = pd.DataFrame({'col1':[1,2,3], 'col2':[2,3,4]})
     df3.sample(n=1, axis=1)

-Finally, one can also set a seed for ``sample``'s random number generator using the ``random_state`` argument, which will accept either an integer (as a seed) or a numpy RandomState object.
+Finally, one can also set a seed for ``sample``'s random number generator using the ``random_state`` argument, which will accept either an integer (as a seed) or a NumPy RandomState object.

 .. 	ipython :: python